 When looking to send money abroad, there are a wide range of options open from which to choose.
 Banks have dominated the money transfer market for centuries, but in recent years there has been a flurry of new online money transfer providers keen to undercut the competition.
 These services often offer better exchange rates, lower fees, and shorter transfer delivery times, so it’s a good idea to shop around for the cheapest way to send money abroad.
 Check out our guide on international wire transfers for more details on wire transfers.

 If you’ve ever transferred money internationally before, you’ll know the frustration at having to navigate expensive fees and unfair exchange rates just to send your own money to someone else – this can be apparent even when looking for the cheapest way to send money through a mobile app or PayPal account.

-In this guide, we’ll cover your cheapest options when sending money abroad, why comparing providers should be the first thing on your to-do list, and our top recommendations for sending money cheaply from particular countries.
+In this guide, we’ll cover your cheapest options when sending money abroad, why comparing providers should be the first thing on your to-do list, and our top recommendations for the cheapest international money transfer from particular countries.

 The cheapest way to send money internationally is almost always going to be using a money transfer provider who specialises specifically in helping users send their money abroad in other currencies.
 Using a specialist money transfer provider is beneficial as it allows you to transfer funds within hours, as opposed to potential 2-3 business days.

 Out of money transfer services, however, there’s no single best or cheapest way to send money internationally and that’s because the cost of your transfer will depend on a number of mitigating factors.
 This includes the amount you are sending abroad, where you are sending it to, your payment method, and more.
 This is why it’s absolutely essential to find the right service for your needs – and it’s why we created our comparison tool to provide a transparent, in-depth look into all the money transfer providers available to you and the costs associated with each one and how each fee varies by provider or country.